-We’ve had so many enquiries for our 2019 course that it was significantly oversubscribed.
-If you’re interested in taking the course in 2020, please complete the form below.
+If you’re interested in taking the course in 2020, please read on and complete the form below.

-Our next Beekeeping for Beeginners course is now confirmed to start on 28th March 2019.
-We usually have high demand and we limit the number of students to around 20-25 to have a group which is small enough for everyone to know each other and also so we have a safe and manageable number of people in our apiary when we begin practical training sessions.
+Our next Beekeeping for Beeginners course will start in March 2020.
+We usually have high demand (we had 28 enquiries by the end of July 2019) and we limit the number of students to around 20 to have a group which is small enough for everyone to know each other and also so we have a safe and manageable number of people in our apiary when we begin practical training sessions.

 Our beeginners’ training lasts for two years; and is intended to get you started – you’ll continue to learn for as long as you keep bees.
-It starts with seven theory lessons and the dates are now confirmed as Thursday 28th March 2019, then every Wednesday from 3rd April until 8th May, inclusive.
+It starts with seven theory lessons, with 2020 dates to be confirmed.
 We meet at 7:00PM for a 7:15 start and continue for around two hours (with a tea break in the middle).
 The lessons are held at the Willis Hall, Sandy Lane, Fleet, GU52 8LD.

 The lessons will cover essential material to start you off as a beekeeper.
 We usually start practical training sessions in our Aldershot Apiary in May (exact timing will depend on the weather but we try to get beeginners into the apiary as soon as we can).
 We will provide at least six practical training sessions (but in recent years have held more than this) to get you used to handling bees and consolidate what you learned in the theory sessions, such as what to look for in a hive inspection.
 These sessions are part of the course and we encourage all students to attend as many as possible.
 We will also try to match each beeginner with a nearby experienced mentor to help you get started in your beekeeping career, and help and advise you with your own bees, when you get them.